1 - Chromosome Structure

 Moderately Repetitive Sequences

-Moderately repetitive sequences also include DNA sequences of unknown function.
+Moderately repetitive DNA sequences also include sequences of unknown function.
 A good example of this type of moderately repetitive sequence is the variable number tandem repeat (VNTR) sequences.
 VNTRs are typically 15 to 100 base pairs long, are often located between genes, and are present in multiple copies repeated along the length of the chromosome.
-The number of VNTR repeat copies is unique to each individual.
-As a result, this variation in VNTR repeats is the basis of an important forensics technique called DNA fingerprinting (see Figure 1.4).
+The number of VNTR repeats is unique to each individual.
+As a result, this variation in VNTR repeats is the basis of the forensics technique DNA fingerprinting (see Figure 1.4).

-The telomere repeat sequences (see figure 1.6) are also considered to be moderately repetitive sequences.
+The telomere repeat sequences (see figure 1.6) are also considered to be moderately repetitive DNA sequences.

 - What are four examples of moderately repetitive DNA sequences?